 Wartrace is a tiny town located in the state of Tennessee.
 With a population of 660 people and just one neighborhood, Wartrace is the 318th largest community in Tennessee.
-Much of the housing stock in Wartrace was built prior to World War II, making it one of the older and more historic towns in the country.
+Wartrace has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Wartrace, you'll notice that it is more blue-collar than most other communities in America.
-35.08% of Wartrace’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Wartrace is generally considered to be a blue-collar town.
+35.08% of the Wartrace workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wartrace is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Wartrace who work in healthcare (11.69%), management occupations (11.69%), and sales jobs (9.27%).

 The education level of Wartrace citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.90% of adults 25 and older in Wartrace have a college degree.